J O'Gorman Deputy Headteacher and Music Coordinator

 Appreciating and responding to music, singing and signing, movement, dance and roleplay.
 Basic Music theory, dynamics of music, developing singing skills, composition, instruments and music culture.

 Always punctual and reliable the children clearly enjoy the sessions.
 The parents have been pleased to see the results with the mini concerts provided twice a year."

-“In this day and age, it’s hard to find a company you can trust with value for money and quality.
-How to be a Star was recommended to me by a friend, and now I know why – the quality of Workshops and my child's experience was highly educational and fun.
+“In this day and age, it’s hard to find a company you can trust with value for money and quality, I have twins boy and a girl, so finding something that both can enjoy can be difficult.
+How to be a Star was recommended to me by a friend, and now I know why – the quality of Workshops and my children's experience was highly educational and fun.
 Outstanding.
 Keep up the good work!”

 “The quality of the Workshops provided by How to be a Star is fantastic.
-Having been a customer for over 6 years, I am consistently impressed by the professionalism of the staff member, imagination and creative approach to educational creative learning English through music.
+Having been a customer for over 6 years, I am consistently impressed by the professionalism of Karen and her helpers, imagination and creative approach to educational creative learning English through music.
 Thank you!”